utdata/icj-class/js/js-class-04.md

 <h3 id="name">Name will go here</h3>
 ```

-- Save your file and open your page in a browser.
+- Save your file and open that page in a browser.

 We've introduced several new HTML elements here that we haven't used before.